Sales Coaching Tips & Techniques To Maximize Results

 Also read:

 Do you want to get the best from your sales force?
 Try adding these coaching strategies to your management style.
-In my work with Directors and sales managers, I’ve noticed that coaching results in more autonomous, proactive and high performing sales teams.
+In my work with Directors and sales managers, I’ve noticed that coaching results in more autonomous, proactive and high-performing sales teams.
 Here’s how you can apply the following coaching skills in the context of working with sales professionals:

 1. Know your role as a coach

-2. Help the create their own solution
+2. Help them create their own solution

-• Are you happy with what you achieved?
+• Are you satisfied with your achievements?

 • How will you feel when you reach your goal?